-The traditional awards of higher education in Germany are the Diplom and Magister Artium (master of arts).
-The degree is supposed to take eight semesters to earn, but it can take longer in some fields.
+The traditional awards of higher education in Germany used to be the Diplom and Magister Artium (Master of Arts).

-Bachelor’s and master’s degrees have recently been introduced and should mostly replace the traditional German degrees by 2010.
-Students will spend six to eight semesters to earn a BA and another two to four for an MA.
+Bachelor’s and master’s degrees have recently been introduced and have almost entirely replaced the traditional German degrees.
+Students spend six to eight semesters to earn a BA and another two to four for an MA.

-The opportunity for research convinces some students to study abroad in Germany.
-The country’s importance in nanotechnology, engineering and other fields will continue to draw scientists there from around the world.
-However, students looking for higher education in fields from art to theology will also find many options.
+The opportunity for in-depth research convinces some students to study abroad in Germany.
+The country’s large presence in the fields of nanotechnology, engineering and others will continue to attract scientists from around the world.
+However, students looking for higher education in fields from art to theology will also find a variety of options.

-Study abroad in Germany and experience both a world-class education and a culture rich in history.
+Study abroad in Germany and benefit from a world-class education while exploring a culture steeped in history!